Prescription drug: United States

 As a general rule, over-the-counter drugs (OTC) are used to treat a condition that does not need care from a healthcare professional if have been proven to meet higher safety standards for self-medication by patients.
 Often, a lower strength of a drug will be approved for OTC use, but higher strengths require a prescription to be obtained; a notable case is ibuprofen, which has been widely available as an OTC pain killer since the mid-1980s, but it is available by prescription in doses up to four times the OTC dose for severe pain that is not adequately controlled by the OTC strength.

 Herbal preparations, amino acids, vitamins, minerals, and other food supplements are regulated by the FDA as dietary supplements.
 Because specific health claims cannot be made, the consumer must make informed decisions when purchasing such products.

 By law, American pharmacies operated by "membership clubs" such as Costco and Sam's Club must allow non-members to use their pharmacy services and may not charge more for these services than they charge as their members.

 Physicians may legally prescribe drugs for uses other than those specified in the FDA approval, known as off-label use.
 Drug companies, however, are prohibited from marketing their drugs for off-label uses.

-Large US retailers that operate pharmacies and pharmacy chains use inexpensive generic drugs as a way to attract customers into stores.
-Several chains, including Walmart, Kroger (including subsidiaries such as Dillons), Target, and others, offer $4 monthly prescriptions on select generic drugs as a customer draw.
-Publix Supermarkets, which has pharmacies in many of their stores, offered free prescriptions on a few older but still effective medications to their customers, the program ended in 2022.
-The maximum supply is for 30 days.

 Some prescription drugs are commonly abused, particularly those marketed as analgesics, including fentanyl (Duragesic), hydrocodone (Vicodin), oxycodone (OxyContin), oxymorphone (Opana), propoxyphene (Darvon), hydromorphone (Dilaudid), meperidine (Demerol), and diphenoxylate (Lomotil).